 Text messages are a powerful medium to reach and serve customers.
 They aid in connecting with the customer on a more personal level.
 There are more chances that a customer will read a text if it carries relevance.

 You can provide the same kind of experience on text messages, as you offer on a live chat.
 You can send bulk messages and reach out to multiple people within seconds.
 Text messages can also be used to notify customers about downtime, events, product launches, and other updates.

 8. Create a Survey to Gather Feedback

+Your list of tips for good customer service is incomplete without customer feedback.
 To provide excellent customer service, it is necessary to know what customers like or dislike.
 Regular feedback will help you capture valuable customer opinions and help you identify improvement areas.

 9. Make it Easier for Customers to Connect With You

 The mere thought of reaching your business for support should not scare your customers.
 Make it easier for customers to connect with you irrespective of the channel they choose.